NikolaosKouvatsos/BaPPI/src/README.md

 \log BF = \log Z_{\text{agent}} - \log Z_{\text{owner}}
 $$

-## Interpretation
+Interpretation:
 - $BF > 1$ → evidence favours the agent model
 - $BF < 1$ → evidence favours the owner model
 - The magnitude reflects the strength of evidence

----

-## Important conceptual note
+Note:

 The Bayes Factor is not computed during inference.
 Instead:

 - each model is fit independently using SMC
 - SMC produces an estimate of the marginal likelihood $Z_M$